New Square Chambers London chambers

 It’s not just the KCs and junior seniors who get the interesting work.
 One pupil at the set tells us the “work I have done has been intellectually challenging, often involving complex and/or overlapping areas of law, including knotty (and perhaps niche) issues”.
 Naturally, there will be some more mundane work from time to time, but the calibre of the tenants at the set means there is always something exciting going on around you.

 Applicants for pupillage should apply through the Pupillage Gateway.
-Three rounds of interviews will narrow down the hopefuls, who are judged on academic ability, oral and written advocacy skills, communication skills, analytical ability, interpersonal skills, focus and drive, an ability to work independently, an ability to deal with difficult situations, and a commitment to the Bar and Chambers’ practice areas.
+Three rounds of interviews will narrow down the hopefuls, who are judged on academic ability, oral and written advocacy skills, communication skills, analytical ability, interpersonal skills, focus and drive, an ability to work independently, an ability to deal with difficult situations, and a commitment to the bar and chambers’ practice areas.
 Around 25 candidates will be invited to a 15-minute first-round interview, which will be of a general nature.
 The second-round interview is more extensive, lasting around an hour, and includes the analysis of a legal problem.
 The final round interview will similarly last around an hour and will involve a legal problem.

 For those looking for a taster of the set, New Square offers regular mini-pupillages as well as around 10 assessed mini-pupillages per year for candidates from socially mobile backgrounds.
 Students who perform well on this social mobility mini will be guaranteed a first-round interview when they apply for pupillage.
-New Square takees equality, diversity, and inclusion seriously.
+New Square takes equality, diversity, and inclusion seriously.
 Initiatives include the Stephen Lawrence Day Essay Competition for school students, anonymous and institution-blind application sifting for pupillage and mini-pupillage, and a parental and long-term leave policy.

 What The Junior Barristers Say